Yug34/megalith/src/content/blog/why-i-must-be-a-great-engineer.md

 tags:
   - life
 description:
-  I don't owe anything to anyone... or do I?
+  I don't owe it to anyone... or do I?
 ---

 It’s not because I love money, though it's good to have.